fern-api/fern/packages/docs/docs/configuration/generators.md

 ## Draft

 Generators in the `draft` list are used when you're editing your API.
-By default, the generated code is published to a private registry managed my Fern.
+By default, the generated code is published to a private registry managed by Fern.

-[Add a generator](../cli/add.md) in the CLI.
-For example, when we add the `typescript` generator with `fern add typescript`:
+[Add a generator](../cli/add.md) using the CLI.
+For example, when we add the `typescript` generator using `fern add typescript`:

 ```diff
 # generators.yml